-One of the most important things you pay attention to as you’re shopping for a digital torque wrench is accuracy.
-If a wrench is not accurate, you may under- or overtighten it when you use it, which can cause fasteners to break or come loose during the machine’s operation.
-Most digital torque wrenches are precalibrated to an accuracy rating of about ±4 percent, though more and less accurate digital torque wrenches are certainly out there.
+If a wrench is not accurate, users may under- or overtighten fasteners during use, which can cause fasteners to break or come loose during the machine’s operation.
+Most digital torque wrenches are precalibrated to an accuracy rating of about ±4 percent, though more and less accurate digital torque wrenches are available.

-Torque is measured in inch-pounds or foot-pounds, where an inch-pound is 1 pound of force applied to 1 inch of distance from the pivot point of the torque wrench.
+Torque is measured in inch-pounds or foot-pounds.
+An inch-pound is 1 pound of force applied to 1 inch of distance from the pivot point of the torque wrench.
 A foot-pound is 1 pound of force applied to 1 foot of distance from the pivot point.

-If a digital torque wrench’s range is too low, the types of jobs you can perform with it are limited.
-A torque wrench with a range maximum that falls below 100 foot-pounds is ideal for simple tasks, like working on a lawnmower or bicycle.
+If a digital torque wrench’s range is too low, the types of jobs it can perform are limited.
+A torque wrench with a range maximum that falls below 100 foot-pounds is ideal for simple tasks, like working on a lawn mower or bicycle.
 However, wrenches with a lower torque range aren’t much use for most automotive and mechanical torque wrench applications.

 Some digital torque wrenches have a very wide torque range, with some reaching a maximum of 1,000 foot-pounds of force.
-However, most digital torque wrenches have a moderate range that reaches up to 150 foot-pounds, which is more than enough torque to tighten lug nuts on your car.
+However, most digital torque wrenches have a moderate range that reaches up to 150 foot-pounds, which is more than enough torque to tighten lug nuts on a car.

 Multidirectional tensioning, also called ratcheting, allows the user to change the direction of the wrench quickly in order to measure torque in both the clockwise and counterclockwise orientation.
 A torque wrench with this feature gives the user better access than one that only operates in the clockwise direction.

 Most torque wrenches come with either a rubberized plastic handle or a steel handle with a raised grip.
-The upside of rubber grips is they are comfortable and reduce hand fatigue; metal handles give you better control over the wrench.
-Whichever one you decide on, the handle is an important aspect to keep in mind when looking for a new torque wrench.
+The upside of rubber grips is they are comfortable and reduce hand fatigue; metal handles, however, can provide better control over the wrench.